cre-dev/xml2db/docs/index.md

 document.insert_into_target_tables()
 ```

-The resulting data model will adhere closely to the XSD schema, but `xml2db` will perform a few systematic simplifications aimed
+The resulting data model will adhere closely to the XSD schema.
+However, `xml2db` will perform a few systematic
-at limiting the complexity of the resulting data model and the storage footprint.
-The resulting data model can be configured, but the above code will work out of the box, with reasonable defaults.
+simplifications aimed at limiting the complexity of the resulting data model and the storage footprint.
+The resulting
+data model can be configured, but the above code will work out of the box, with reasonable defaults.

 The raw data loaded into the database can then be processed if need be, using for instance [DBT](https://www.getdbt.com/),
 SQL views or stored procedures aimed at extracting, correcting and formatting the data into more user-friendly tables.